anonymoussepaperauthor/More-Consensus-Less-Confusion/README.md

 │   ├── ezr.py                           # Core module of experiments: EZR
 │   ├── stats.py                         # Statistical tests used in experiments
 │   ├── causal_tools.py                  # Causal interventions investigated in RQ3
-│   └── aggregate_results.py             # Summarize raw results for each experiments
+│   └── aggregate_results.py             # Summarize raw results for each experiment
 │
 ├── docs/figures/
 │   ├── Background/                      # Figures in Background section of manuscript